Brief History of Economics

-It is worthy to note that economics is not merely a monetary reality.
-Economy by definition encompasses management of affairs and expenses, thrifty use of material resources, efficiency.
+It is worthy to note that economics is not merely a monetary function, which seems to be the way most view it.
+Economy by definition encompasses management of affairs and expenses, thrifty use of material resources, and efficiency.

 In the context of human exploitation of resources, which is the basis of human material productivity, our understanding of economy, in order to be complete, must include global resource capacity, and rate of human consumption of those resources along with our monetary economy and well being of our human society.